Confederation of the Rhine

 The Grand Duchy of Berg as model state

-In March 15, 1806, the Duke of Berg, in personal union King of Bavaria, ceded the duchy to Napoleon.
-By decree of March 26, 1806, Napoleon assigned it to his cavalry general and brother-in law, Joachim Murat.
-When Murat became King of Naples in 1808, Napoleon himself took over the Grand-Duchy of Berg.
+On March 15, 1806, the Duke of Berg, in personal union King of Bavaria, ceded the duchy to Napoleon.
+By decree of March 26, 1806, Napoleon assigned it to his cavalry general and brother-in-law, Joachim Murat.
+When Murat became King of Naples in 1808, Napoleon himself took over the Grand Duchy of Berg.

 Back then in the Siebengebirge

-Finally, the Prussian King Frederick William III (in German Friedrich Wilhelm, 1797-1840) took up arms against Napoleon, but now he was on his own.
+Finally, the Prussian King Frederick William III (1797-1840) took up arms against Napoleon, but now he was on his own.
 In the Battle of Jena-Auerstedt, Prussia suffered a devastating defeat, the King and his family fled to Memel in Eastern Prussia, and Napoleon rode into Berlin at the top of his troops.
 Under the treaty of Tilsit in 1807, Prussia lost almost half of her territories, including all possessions west of the Elbe river.
 In vain Queen Louise asked for milder terms.

 Napoleon established the Kingdom of Westphalia and gave it to his younger brother Jérome, to become a model state for the Confederation of the Rhine.
 Prussia was occupied by French troops, and forced into a military alliance with France.
 In these times of hardships, great men such as Stein and Hardenberg, set about reforming and modernizing the Prussian state, General Gneisenau reformed the Prussian army.